Skip to main content

 fig.show()

 As we can see, we have multiple clusters and sub-clusters.
-We can use this information to understand the pattern and come up with a strategy for retaining existing customers.
+We can use this information to understand the pattern and develop a strategy for retaining existing customers.

 image7.png